Circuit Overview:

 SCHEMA-C -DCO's.
 Slot 2.
 Transistors BC286 on mine.

-SCHEMA-D -Digital Mult. - Slot 3 and Slot 4 (two identical boards both drawn on this schemo)
+SCHEMA-D -Digital Mult. - Slot 3 and Slot 4 (two identical boards both drawn on schemo.
+BOTH HAVE ERROR in A1,A2,A5 w/sums and B's swapped)

 SCHEMA-E1, E2- Waveform Generation.
 Back center of unit with interconnected board.
 That's where I chose to add my 100K resistors noted above.
 Be sure to verify you have the right red and dark grey wires.